 - A native oyster reef provides connectivity between harbour habitats as well as supporting local economies.

-- The new habitat will be created by laying a thin layer of gravel substrate and a shell , or “cultch” on the seabed.
-Once laid, the substrate/cultch will be left for a short time to settle naturally with tidal movements.
+- A thin layer of gravel substrate and a shell , or “cultch” was laid on the seabed and left to settle for a short time with tidal movements.

 What will it look like?